Under pressure national protests in Tahrir, Suez, Alexandria and elsewhere, on Wednesday General Mansour el-Essawi

 El-Eissawi revealed that 18 police officers accused of killing protesters during the first days of the January 25 uprising were purged from the force.
 Another 54 police officers accused of killing protesters were reassigned duties that do not require interaction with the public.

-During the press conference, El-Eissawi denied rumours that Alaa and Gamal Mubarak had escaped from Tora prison.
+During the press conference, El-Eissawi denied rumors that Alaa and Gamal Mubarak had escaped from Tora prison.

 He also defended the role of the police in the revolution, claiming that the ministry does not have snipers and that as policemen were already absent from the streets from 28 January they could not have been involved in the shooting of protesters from that date.